Justin Turner Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.12 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.11 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to give up 88 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Rockies pitchers combine to allow 90 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- In his most recent appearance on Thursday, the right-hander tossed 5 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering six hits.
+- In his last time out on Saturday, the left-hander tossed four innings against the San Diego Padres, allowing seven earned runs while surrendering 11 hits.

-- The 35-year-old has a 2.25 ERA and 5.3 strikeouts per nine innings in seven games this season, while allowing a batting average of .219 to opposing hitters.
+- The 29-year-old has put up a 7.57 ERA and 5.8 strikeouts per nine innings across 13 games this season, while giving up a batting average of .319 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.